 Lofoten Piano Festival

-High piano density in Lofoten
+High density of grand pianos in Lofoten

 Norway’s first piano festival